-about therapy with mags
+about counseling with mags

 I believe humans who aren’t suffering choose to live in peace, to elevate others, and to improve their communities.
-I also believe addressing our (individual and collective) heartbreak is necessary to step into life’s uncertainty and find the strength to take action.
+I also believe addressing our (individual and collective) heartbreak or trauma is necessary to step into life’s uncertainty and find the strength to take action.

 mags’ experience